-8 tips from a CO on working graveyard shift
+8 tips for cops working graveyard shift

 What has worked for you that helps you through your graveyard journey?